-Return a list of nodes in topological sort order.
+Returns a generator of nodes in topologically sorted order.

 A topological sort is a nonunique permutation of the nodes such that an edge from u to v implies that u appears before v in the topological sort order.

-Topological sort is defined for directed graphs only.
-If the graph G is undirected, a NetworkXError is raised.
+NetworkXError– Topological sort is defined for directed graphs only.
+If the graph

-If G is not a directed acyclic graph (DAG) no topological sort exists and a NetworkXUnfeasible exception is raised.
+Gis not a directed acyclic graph (DAG) no topological sort exists and a

-This algorithm is based on a description and proof in The Algorithm Design Manual [R234] .
+This algorithm is based on a description and proof in “Introduction to Algorithms: A Creative Approach” .

 Manber, U. (1989).
 Introduction to Algorithms - A Creative Approach.
 Addison-Wesley.